This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 Leave a 5 star rating and comment on the recipe card to let me know if you enjoyed this recipe.

 - 1 medium yellow onion sliced ½ inch slices

 - 3 sprigs fresh thyme

-- Baby red and gold potatoes, cut in half (optional)
+- 2 pounds baby gold potatoes cut in half (optional)

-- Bring out the oven to rest for 7-10 minutes before serving.
+- Let the pot roast rest for 10 minutes before serving.
 Serve with vegetables and pan drippings or pan dripping gravy.